 Q. How do I replace a lost CareCard?

-A. The B.C. government is in the process of replacing CareCards with BC Service Cards.
-If you have lost your CareCard, visit an ICBC Drivers’ Licensing Office with two pieces of required ID to obtain a photo BC Services Card.
+A. If you have lost your BC Services Card or Enhanced Drivers License, visit an ICBC Drivers’ Licensing Office with two pieces of required ID to obtain a photo BC Services Card.
 If you are age 75 or older, you also have the option of contacting Health Insurance BC to request a non-photo BC Services Card.

 If your card has been stolen, please report the theft to Health Insurance BC.